 The party will also have to divide their characters between those that are trying to solve the puzzle and those that are fending off the monsters.
 That’s great for players who have no interest in solving puzzles.
 Everyone contributes in their own way.

-With this puzzle encounter give players who are in combat a maximum amount of time they get on their initiative.
-Otherwise, clever players might take a long time to decide and look stuff up so their friends get more time to solve the puzzle.
+With this puzzle encounter it’s best to give players who are in combat a maximum amount of time they get on their initiative.
+Otherwise, clever players might take a long time to decide their action and look stuff up so their friends get more time to solve the puzzle.

 Also, if you choose this type of puzzle encounter, make sure that you pick a puzzle where players can’t get stuck.
 An easier puzzle involving many steps would work best.